ndronos/c-nomorph/HowStufWorks.md

 In C, the size of the data type is related to the processor you are using.
 ...

+Given these constraints and system-specific peculiarities in C data types and operations, C programmers must choose their data types based on the needs of their programs.

 (HowStuffWorks, 2017) pp. 6 & 13
 ```